 Brian Mossop’s Revising for Editors and Translators (4th edition Routledge 2020) is an essential handbook for any translator editing monolingual texts or revising bilingually to compare a source to its translation.
 For students and early-career translators, it is a map of everything you need to know, with plenty of examples and an exhaustive reading list.
 For experienced translators and teachers, it updates you, shows you how to turn the content into a course, and reminds you not to be overconfident in your own trusted solutions and habits.
 For everyone, it offers useful parameters and procedures – what are you actually doing when you revise or edit, and how do you measure that?

 Two new chapters have been added to the fourth edition, one on post-editing machine translation (much discussed elsewhere) and the other on trans-editing.
 Trans-editors are journalists who transform news in one language into stories relevant for readers in another language.
 This involves prioritising, maybe adding information for the new audience, and taking a lot out.
 While the techniques mentioned are interesting, in Finland at least, translators have been very concerned about how journalists actually do this.
-Recently the biggest Finnish daily literally translated Boris Johnson telling parliament that he “didn’t give a flying flamingo” about something (let’s face it, it could have been anything).
+Recently the biggest Finnish daily literally translated then Speaker of the House of Commons, John Bercow,** telling Mr Stewart that he “didn’t give a flying flamingo” about something (let’s face it, it could have been anything).
 In another lanaguage, without the alliteration or connotations to an idiom and a swearword, airborne pink birds make NO sense.
 A reviser’s or editor’s job is to notice things like this before they get to print.

 Two new appendices have been added to the book, too.
 One is on grading revisions.
 Are the changes Good, making the text Worse, Retranslation, Unnecessary, Inadequate, or didn’t the reviser Notice something that should be changed? (good, worse, or ruining it, GWRUIN, is the best acronym I could get, let me know if you can do better).
 Once you have a number of these types of changes for a sample text, you can grade it.